 PACRA Maintains Entity Ratings of Pakistan Mobile Communications Limited

-The ratings are dependent upon the sustenance of leading market position, robust revenue growth and profitability, and vigorous financial matrix.
+The ratings are dependent upon the sustenance of a leading market position, robust revenue growth and profitability, and a sound financial matrix.
 As capital structure becomes leveraged, maintenance of sound financial discipline is imperative to hold.

 Pakistan Mobile Communications Limited (PMCL) – brand name ‘Jazz’ commenced its operations in August 1994.
 VEON- one of the world’s leading Telecom group owns 100% shareholding of the company, VEON is among the largest telecom operators in the world in terms of subscribers.
 VEON provides essential communications and digital services to 158.7 million customers in Seven of the world’s most dynamic countries.
 The company's Board of Directors (BoD) is mainly composed of representatives from VEON.
 Mr. Aamir Ibrahim, the CEO, has over two decades of experience in the local and international markets.